Top 10 Best Nursery Chairs 2026, Tested & Reviewed

 A great nursery glider or rocking chair will help lull your little one peacefully to sleep and become your favorite spot for breastfeeding, reading baby books, and establishing a solid bedtime routine.

-To help you find the best nursery glider, we've tested over two dozen popular models over the past few years, evaluating them for comfort, quality, reliability, safety, and price.
+To help you find the best nursery glider, we've tested over two dozen popular models over the past few years, evaluating them for comfort, quality, reliability, safety, ease of assembly, and price.

 We've been reviewing nursery gliders for over 10 years.
-If we made our own, here is what it would look like:
+If we made our own, here are some of the key features it would have:

 ✔️ Weight limit at least 250 lbs.